Peter Ludwig von der Pahlen: Early career

 Pahlen stemmed patrilineally from the Baltic German noble family of Pahlen.
 He was born in the manor of Palmse (Palms), in present-day Lääne-Viru County, Estonia, then part of the Russian Empire.
 He served in the horse guards and saw service in the Russo-Turkish Wars.
 He was wounded at Bendery and invested with the Order of St George of the 4th degree.
-During the Russo-Turkish War, 1787-92 he distinguished himself during the Siege of Ochakov (order of St. George the 3rd degree).
+During the Russo-Turkish War of 1787–1792, he distinguished himself during the siege of Ochakov (Order of St. George, 3rd degree).

-In 1787, Pahlen was put in charge of the Riga Governorate.
+In 1787, Pahlen was put in charge of Riga Governorate.
 He conducted the negotiations leading to the incorporation of Courland, Semigallia, and other Biron possessions into the Russian Empire.
-After that, he was appointed the first Governor General of the Courland Governorate (1795).
+After that, he was appointed as the first governor general of Courland Governorate (1795).

 Paul's reign

-On December 3, 1796 Pahlen was appointed to command the Cuirassier Regiment of Riga, but soon the new Emperor made him regret his former contacts with the disgraced prince Platon Zubov.
+On December 3, 1796, Pahlen was appointed to command the Cuirassier Regiment of Riga, but soon the new Emperor made him regret his former contacts with the disgraced prince Platon Zubov.
 In January 1797 Pahlen was discharged from the governorship, and on 26 February he was relieved from his post in the regiment and excluded from the service.

 However, he was soon again accepted into active service and appointed as Inspector of the Cavalry and the commander of the Household Troops of Horse Regiment.
 He was rapid in acquiring the sovereign's confidence.
 Enjoying the unlimited favor of Pavel I, for three years (1798–1801) he served as the military governor of Saint Petersburg, the governor of the Baltic provinces, the inspector of 6 military districts, the Grand Chancellor of the Maltese order, the chief director of mail, a member of the Imperial Council and of the Board of Foreign Affairs.

 During his time in office the building of St Michael's Castle and of the Naval Military School was completed.
 Monuments honoring Field Marshal Rumyantsev and Alexander Suvorov were erected at the Field of Mars.
 The Imperial iron foundry was transferred from Kronstadt to Saint Petersburg and Nikolai Rezanov founded the Russian-American Company.